-If you’re perfectly happy with how your iPhone works, there’s no need to upgrade to the iPhone X yet.
+If you’re perfectly happy with your iPhone, there’s no need to upgrade to the iPhone X yet.
 Technically speaking, Face ID is a marvel.
 Yes, you’ll need to get used to a whole new way of interacting with your phone.
 Yes, it will take a week to adjust to it.
 And some new gestures (like Control Center) might never sit well with you.

 Setting Up Face ID